ionos-cloud/ionosctl/docs/subcommands/managed-backup/backupunit-create.md

-      --cols strings       Set of columns to be printed on output Available columns: [BackupUnitId Name Email State] (default [BackupUnitId,Name,Email,State]) -c, --config string      Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") -e, --email string       The e-mail address you want to assign to the BackupUnit (required) -f, --force              Force command to execute without user input -h, --help               Print usage
+      --cols strings       Set of columns to be printed on output Available columns: [BackupUnitId Name Email State] (default [BackupUnitId,Name,Email,State]) -c, --config string      Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") -D, --depth int          Controls the detail depth of the response objects.
+Max depth is 10.
+  -e, --email string       The e-mail address you want to assign to the BackupUnit (required) -f, --force              Force command to execute without user input -h, --help               Print usage